-The car was retired by Quebec, North Shore, and Labrador Railway in 1961.
-On its retirement it was donated to the Canadian Railroad Historical Association.
-The car became one of the first locomotives at the Canadian Railway Museum in Saint-Constant, Quebec.
-In CRM leased the locomotive to SFRM and it was moved on June 6, 1992.
+Upon its retirement from the QNS&L in 1961, it was donated to the Canadian Railroad Historical Association, and became one of the first locomotives at the Canadian Railway Museum (ExpoRail) in Saint-Constant, Quebec, and the first to be kept indoors (November 24, 1962).
+CRM later leased the locomotive to the Railway Museum of Eastern Ontario for display.
+It was moved to the museum grounds on June 6, 1992.

-This type of locomotive was used to haul both freight and passenger cars.
-Only one other locomotive of its class was saved, the 1158 which is currently at Western Development Museum in North Battleford Saskatchewan.
+Only one other locomotive of its class was saved from the scrapper’s torch, 1158, currently on display at the Western Development Museum in North Battleford, Saskatchewan.

 - Length 62 feet (19m)